kanishk2509/TwitterBotDetection/readme.md

 The project contains different approaches as mentioned in the proposal.
 Each ApproachVn directory is a stand alone implementation.

-There is no need to make separate branches to implement a technique.
-Make a new ApproachVn directory and try to implement your logic there itself.
-We will decide what to merge and what to keep separated when we finalise the project.

-#Things to note :

-1. Please do not modify any other ApproachVn directory apart from your own to avoid merge conflicts :D.

 ApproachV1
 ----------
-(Kanishk)

 Bag of words approach, Sample implementation of Classifiers on some data.

 ApproachV2
 ----------
-(Kanishk)

 Bag of words approach, input a user id and the program will mine real time twitter data, send it to classifier and the classifier will tell if its a bot or not.

 ApproachV3
 ----------
-(Kanishk + Christopher)

 **Implementation of Paper 1 of the proposal**

-**One of the final approaches**

-**Kanishk's Progress Details**

 1. Implemented Step 3 and Step 4 of 1st paper mentioned in the proposal document.
 2. Took the already labelled (bot or not) training dataset [a].
 This is not the final training dataset.